William B. Bryant Annex History

 The E. Barrett Prettyman Federal Courthouse was built on Reservation 10, a site bounded by Constitution Avenue, 3rd Street, C Street and John Marshall Place.
-The building faces south across Constitution Avenue towards the National Mall, and was erected on the northwest quadrant of its site.
-This placement accommodated driveways along the south and west facades, and along with the subsequent plazas and landscaping, provided a buffer between colonnades of the E. Barrett Prettyman Federal Courthouse and the verdant Mall, onto which it opened before I.M Pei’s 1970 addition to the National Gallery of Art.
+The building faces south across Constitution Avenue towards the National Mall and the National Gallery of Art.

-In July of 1790, Congress voted to establish a new federal city, at which time the land was ceded by the State of Maryland to the government.
-The land on which the courthouse would be built was labeled ‘Reservation 10.’
-In the mid-1820s, the intersection of Pennsylvania Avenue and John Marshall Place became over the city’s earliest domestic enclaves, and Reservation 10 experienced profuse residential and commercial development through the close of the Civil War.
+In July of 1790, Congress voted to establish a new federal city, moving the capital from Pennsylvania to a new district, created with land ceded by Maryland and Virginia to the government.
+The land on which the courthouse would be built was labeled ‘Reservation 10’ and early in the city's history became a vital center of residential and commercial development.

-Despite government ownership of Reservation 10, and the presence of a city jail near D Street, upscale development occurred in the area of present-day Judiciary Square.
-“The land just north of Reservation 10 became a center for municipal (and later judicial) activity that spurred development in that area.
+In the nineteenth century, the land just north of Reservation 10 became a center for municipal (and later judicial) activity that spurred development in that area.
 George Hadfield designed his Greek Revival City Hall in this neighborhood.
 Built of granite, the City Hall's stylistic idiom became a de-facto paradigm for later public works, including the E. Barrett Prettyman Federal Courthouse.
 In 1873, the federal government seized the building for use as courts, which spurred later court development here, and eventually led to the neighborhood's name, "Judiciary Square."